 Messier 8 (M8)Also known as NGC 6523 or the Lagoon Nebula, Messier 8 is a giant cloud of gas and dust where stars are currently forming.
 At a distance of about 4,000 light-years from Earth, Messier 8 provides astronomers an excellent opportunity to study the properties of very young stars.
 Many infant stars give off copious amounts of high-energy light including X-rays, which are seen in the Chandra data (pink).
 The X-ray data have been combined with an optical image of Messier 8 from the Mt.
 Lemmon Sky Center in Arizona (blue and white).

 Look just below the middle of the three stars of belt in the constellation of Orion to find the Orion Nebula, which can be seen without a telescope.
 With a telescope like Chandra, however, the view is much different.
 In this image, X-rays from Chandra (blue) reveal individual young stars, which are hot and energetic.
 When combined with radio emission from the NSF’s Very Large Array (purple), a vista of this stellar nursery is created that the unaided human eye could never capture.

 Messier 33 (M33)

-This composite image contains the aftermath of a giant collision involving four separate galaxy clusters at a distance of about 3.5 billion light years.
-Officially known as Abell 2744, this system is also referred to by astronomers as “Pandora’s Cluster” because all of the different structures found within it.
-This view of Abell 2744 contains X-ray data from Chandra (blue) showing hot gas, optical data from Subaru and the VLT (red, green and blue), and radio data from the NSF’s Karl G. Jansky Very Large Array (red).
+This composite image contains the aftermath of a giant collision involving four separate galaxy clusters at a distance of about 3.5 billion light-years.
+Officially known as Abell 2744, this system is also referred to by astronomers as “Pandora’s Cluster” because of all of the different structures found within it.
+This view of Abell 2744 contains X-ray data from Chandra (blue) showing hot gas, optical data from Subaru and the VLT (red, green, and blue), and radio data from the NSF’s Karl G. Jansky Very Large Array (red).